- About Us

 Temple israel Donation Fund descriptions

-The following is a list of funds through which you may perform a mitzvah and enrich the life of our congregation.
+The following is a list of funds available to you for tzedakah opportunities while enriching the life of our congregation.
 When you send a contribution to a specific fund, please be sure to indicate the fund to which your donation should apply.

 Discretionary & General Temple israel Funds